 Burning Man tickets generally go on sale around February, and they sell out fast, usually in less than an hour!
 So the first step is to sign up for the Burning Man email newsletter, called The Jack Rabbit Speaks.
 The JRS will announce ticket information and sale dates, along with instructions on how to register for the sales.

 Camping Plan and/or Application- March

 If it is your first year going to Burning Man you do NOT need to join a camp!
 This is a common misconception!
-Many, many people come to Burning Man as individuals, and do not join theme camps.
+While theme camps can be a lot of fun, many people come to Burning Man as individuals, and do not join theme camps.
 My first year at Burning Man I went completely solo, and visited Black Rock City with no camp affiliation.
 It was fantastic!!

 Costume/Camp Infrastructure planning and prep - May/June

 At Burning Man “Radical Inclusion” is an important part of the culture.
 Radical Inclusion means that everyone is included and welcome.
 While this may sound like a simple thing, radical inclusion is what makes Burning Man so special for a lot of people.
 If you wake up and feel like wearing a banana costume with combat boots while you discuss astrophysics with the NASA engineer camped next door that is not only acceptable, but encouraged!
 If you want to wear a polo shirt, khakis, and loafers while you climb a 30 foot tall art structure in a dust storm that’s great, go for it!
 Just about any and all legal behavior is accepted in Black Rock City as long as it does not harm anyone around you.